 MC Phono Preamp.

 My old freeserve email address will no longer work from may-2017, the service has had a series of owners, starting as part of a dial-up service run by Dixons and ending up being discontinued by EE.
 It was never very reliable, I often had problems to log in.
-Now I am setting up a gmail address and updating various accounts.
+Now I am setting up a gmail address.

 Apart from that nothing much is new, I have just finished making a guitar amplifier starting with an 'ADS mixer amplifier' I bought on eBay.
 I removed everything apart from the transformer and bridge rectifier and added a fairly basic lateral mosfet amplifier.
 There is a row of 7 controls on the front panel, and I want to use 2 for a 'flanger' type effect.
 Many years ago I experimented with a reel to reel tape recorder using two replay heads connected in series and with a mechanical lever to vary the length of tape between the heads.
 The result was impressive, but looking at current designs it is invariably stated that the time delay between the two added signals should be just a few msec for this effect.
 There is an easily available and low cost time delay IC, the PT2399, which looks interesting, but has a minimum delay around 30ms, which may be a problem.
 My tape effect certainly had a far higher delay and still produced a good result, so some experimentation seems worthwhile.
 A good source of information is Project 26A on the Elliot Sound Products website, which also says it is unsuitable for use as a flanger.
 There are a few examples of flangers using this device, but they use a pair for the two signal paths so that the delay difference can be small or pass through zero.